Last updated: April 1, 2025

 Domestic TV and radio (including all broadcast media such as satellite and cable)

 The law aligns with FCTC Art.
 13 and the FCTC Art.
-13 Guidelines with respect to tobacco advertising on domestic TV and radio.
+13 Guidelines with respect to tobacco advertising and promotion on domestic TV and radio.

 Domestic newspapers and magazines

 The law aligns with FCTC Art.
 13 and the FCTC Art.
-13 Guidelines with respect to tobacco advertising in domestic newspapers and magazines.
+13 Guidelines with respect to tobacco advertising and promotion in domestic newspapers and magazines.

 Other domestic print media, such as pamphlets, leaflets, flyers, posters, signs (not including print advertising at the point of sale)